-Siobhan Quinn is a runaway, a junkie, and a tough chick, living by her wits in the streets of Providence, R.I.
+Siobhan Quinn is a runaway, a junkie, and a tough chick, living by her wits in the streets of Providence, Rhode Island.
 Things start to get really dark for her when she sees her girlfriend being eaten by a ghoul.
 She kills it, of course.
 Under the patronage of a flamboyant character whom she calls “Mean Mr. B,” she soon sets out on a career as a slayer of nasties.
 Then one inadvertent slaying lands her in the middle of… well, I don’t want to spoil it.
 Before Quinn figures out what’s going on, she gets turned into a werewolf and a vampire—doubly cursed, doubly damned, an abomination to abominations, etc., etc. Worse, someone (or something) is pulling her magical strings, controlling her transformations, and using her to track down and kill everyone who crossed him or her.
 Or it.

 So, basically, it’s a twist on a murder mystery in which the killer, or perhaps the weapon, is the one trying to solve the crimes.
 It’s a riff on the horror and fantasy genres too, with a vampire who can go out in sunlight without incinerating or sparkling.
 Who also happens to be a werewolf who can turn hairy even when the moon isn’t full.
 And all the other suspects are just as spooky and weird, if not more so.